Introduction

 Protected crops can make June feel like summer has arrived early.
 A greenhouse, polytunnel or warm cold frame can bring some harvests forward by several weeks, especially after a mild spring.

-However, it helps to separate greenhouse harvests from outdoor harvests.
-Many tender crops that are just starting under cover in June are still settling in outside.
-That is especially true for cucumbers, tomatoes, chillies and peppers.
+However, it helps to separate under-cover harvests from outdoor harvests.
+Many tender crops that are starting to crop under cover in June are still settling in outside, especially cucumbers, tomatoes, chillies and peppers.

 |---|---|---|